Milley confirms he told China he would call ahead of US attack, claims Esper ordered calls based on intel

 "I am certain, guaranteed certain, that President Trump had no intent to attack," Milley said Wednesday.
 "And it was my task to make sure I communicated that, and the purpose was to de-escalate."

-When pressed on whether he told Li he would notify him should the U.S. choose to plan an attack on China, Milley replied: "I said, generally, there’s not going to be a war, there’s not going to be an attack between great powers, and if there was, the tensions would build up there, because going back and forth from all kinds of senior officials, I said, help, general, help.
-I'll give a call, but we’re not going to attack you."
+When pressed on whether he told Li he would notify him should the U.S. choose to plan an attack on China, Milley replied: "I said, General Li, there's not going to be a war, there's not going to be attack between great powers.
+And if there was, the tensions would build up, there'd be calls going back and forth from all kinds of senior officials.
+I said, hell, General Li, I'll probably give you a call, but we're not going to attack you.
+Trust me.
+We're not going to attack you."

-"Trust me, we’re not going to attack," Milley continued.
-"These are two great powers and I am doing my best to transmit the president's intent, President Trump's intent, to ensure that the American people are protected from an incident that could escalate."
+"These are two great powers, and I am doing my best to transmit the president's intent, President Trump's intent, to ensure that the American people are protected from an incident that could escalate," Milley continued.

 Milley added, though, that he is "not going to tip off any enemy to what the United States is going to do in an actual plan."